vogdb/flutter_animated_list_provider/README.md

 # About

-A demo of AnimatedList with Provider because I couldn't find the one.
+A demo of AnimatedList with Provider in Flutter.
 I didn't commit any device related files.
 You can easily recreate them by running `flutter create .` in the project's root.